Domestic Abuse

 Introduction

-Many children in Britain live with domestic abuse and are physically and emotionally hurt as a result, the consequences being wide-ranging.
+Many children in Britain live with domestic abuse.
+The consequences can be wide-ranging, as well as exposing children to physical and emotional harm.
 They see parents or carers suffer, often at the hands of someone else they love.
-They suffer physical, sexual and emotional abuse themselves.
-Sometimes they are forced into colluding with the violent partner; sometimes they feel deeply responsible for the non-abusing parent or carer, or their brothers and sisters.
+They can suffer physical, sexual and emotional abuse themselves.
+Sometimes they are forced into colluding with the violent parent or carer; sometimes they feel deeply responsible for the non-abusing parent or carer, or their siblings.
+Some children experience domestic abuse from their own intimate partner.

 Need more?